 In customer service, now is everything.

-The Fix: Look at your most common customer service issues and determine if empowered employees could help resolve these issues cleaner and faster.
-Do not ignore the legitimate concerns, but if you look hard enough, almost every organization can find places where they can loosen up the reins.
+The Fix: Look at your most common customer service issues and determine if empowered employees can help resolve these issues cleaner and faster.
+Do not ignore legitimate concerns, but if you look hard enough, almost every organization can find places where they can loosen up the reins.